asimsek/CMSDijetCaloScoutingRun2/README.md

 > Instructions for running the Calo Scouting Dijet Resonance Search from start to finish.

-> This instruction & sripts are created for Fermilab LPC machines, and it might needs some adjustment for CERN lxplus!
+> This instruction & sripts are created for Fermilab LPC machines, and it might need some adjustment for CERN lxplus!

 > Date: June 2023